onewelcome/ios-example-app/docs/public/1Interface.md

   - `errorUserAlreadyEnrolled` - user is already enrolled for mobile authentication

 **Param** `scopes` - Array with Strings that represent the scopes for the access token

-### isEnrolledForMobileAuthentication:(successCallback, errorCallback)
-Determine if the user is enrolled for mobile authentication.

-**Param** `successCallback` - Function to be called when user is already enrolled

-**Param** `errorCallback` - Function to be called when user is not yet enrolleds

 ### isAndroid
 Determines whenever userAgent is Android.